sawogus29/ppt2pdf_python/README.md

 HOW TO USE

 0. This step is needed only once.
-Install "comtypes" package by typing.
+Install "comtypes" package by typing
 > pip intall comtypes
+on CMD.

 1. Put your PPT files and python script(ppt2pdf.py) on same folder(or directory).
 2. Run ppt.py by double click.